txt2tags/txt2tags/README.md

  * Wikipedia / MediaWiki
  * XHTML

-You can use it as a Web component (PHP), as a GUI application (windows and buttons), as a command line program or in a Python application.
+You can use it as a command line program or in a Python application.

 # Usage